Will I get Jail Time for Domestic Violence?

-When you’ve been charged with domestic violence, it can be difficult to know what the road ahead looks like as you face serious penalties and consequences.
+When you’ve been charged with domestic violence, it can be difficult to know what the road ahead looks like as you face serious penalties, consequences, and jail time for domestic violence.
 In the state of Massachusetts, domestic violence can carry jail time.
 It depends on the nature of the charges and if you have a history of arrests or jail time.

-The penalties can range from probation to jail time and are handled on a case-by-case basis.
+The penalties can range from probation to jail time and are handled case-by-case.
 It’s a serious offense.
 You may find yourself behind bars without the ability to post bond.
 The crime consists of battery or assault on a family or household member.
 It can be anyone that you’re in a close relationship with, even if you don’t live in the same household.
 It may also be a spouse, child, or someone that you’re dating.
 This includes physical harm against another individual.

 If you’re arrested for domestic violence, you’re required to spend at least six hours in jail.
 The judge will then evaluate the safety of the victim and will decide your bail.
 If the victim doesn’t want to press charges, you can still be arrested even if there isn’t any evidence supporting the accusations.
 Many people are arrested to ensure the victim is protected and to prevent the person from entering the home where the victim is present.